HCA-Healthcare/elixir-hl7/README.md

 # elixir-hl7
 An Elixir library for working with HL7 v2.x healthcare data

-Elixir-HL7 provides parsers and data-structures for working with healthcare data that conforms to the HL7 v2.x standards.
-Elixir-HL7 includes data structures for every HL7 Segment and Datatype defined in HL7 versions 2.1, 2.2, 2.3, 2.3.1, 2.4, 2.5, and 2.5.1.
-Elixir-HL7 also provides basic support for handling MLLP streams.
+Elixir-HL7 provides functions to parse, query and modify healthcare data that conforms to the HL7 v2.x standards.
+Elixir-HL7 also provides basic support for reading HL7 file streams with configurable delimiters (MLLP and SMAT included).

 You can learn more about HL7 here:
 * The official HL7 website ([hl7.org](http://www.hl7.org/index.cfm))